CNA

 Meet Our Amazing CNAs

 It’s a bird…It’s a plane…It’s a SUPER CNA!!
-Our small, but mighty, Sandra Cruz has worked side by side with our team of RNs and social workers since 2015.
+Our small but mighty Sandra Cruz has worked side by side with our team of RNs and social workers since 2015.
 Defender of all that is good, she lifts up her colleagues and her patients with her unwavering spirit and fearless attitude.
 Here’s what she has to say about being a Hospice CNA:

 Question: How did you get your start in hospice?

-Sandra: I was working in a nursing home and I would see the hospice RNs come into the facility to take care of some of the patients.
+Sandra: I was working in a nursing home, and I would see the hospice RNs come into the facility to take care of some of the patients.
 The hospice nurses were so compassionate and patient.
 The end-of-life patients who were being cared for by the hospice nurses were so much less scared than the patients who were not getting hospice care.
 Our staff was always calling the hospice nurses, myself included, for assistance.
 They always arrived so quickly and were never hesitant to do anything they needed to do to get their patients comfortable.
-Those patients were always so peaceful and it made me want to be a part of the hospice team.
+Those patients were always so peaceful, and it made me want to be a part of the hospice team.

 Question: What makes being a hospice CNA fulfilling?